 Answer questions and see how you rank against other players.Play Now

-Musician and actor Elvis Presley was born on January 8, 1935 in Tupelo, Mississippi.
-From very humble beginnings, Presley grew up to become one of the biggest names in rock 'n' roll.
+Born on January 8, 1935, in Tupelo, Mississippi, Elvis Presley came from very humble beginnings and grew up to become one of the biggest names in rock 'n' roll.
 By the mid-1950s, he appeared on the radio, television and the silver screen.
 On August 16, 1977, at age 42, he died of heart failure, which was related to his drug addiction.
 Since his death, Presley has remained one of the world's most popular music icons.

 "After a hard day of basic training, you could eat a rattlesnake."

 "Ambition is a dream with a V8 engine."

 "Animals don't hate, and we're supposed to be better than them."

 "When things goes wrong, don't go with them."

 "Truth is like the sun.
 You can shut it out for a while but it ain't going away."

 "When I was a child, ladies and gentlemen, I was a dreamer.
 I read comic books and I was the hero of the comic book.
 I saw movies and I was the hero of the movie.
 So every dream I ever had has come true a hundred times ...
 I learned early in like that without a song the day would never end, without a song a man ain't got no friend; without a song the road would never bend- without a song.
 So I keep singing a song."